The NOAA National Severe Storms Laboratory (NSSL) is a federal research laboratory under NOAA's Office of Oceanic and Atmospheric Research.

 NSSL is located in the National Weather Center (NWC) in Norman, Oklahoma.
 The NWC houses a unique combination of University of Oklahoma, NOAA and state organizations that work together to improve understanding of weather.

-NSSL has a strategic research partnership with CIMMS, the University of Oklahoma's Cooperative Institute for Mesoscale Meteorological Studies, one of NOAA's joint institutes.
-CIMMS enables NSSL and university scientists to collaborate on research areas of mutual interest and facilitates the participation of students and visiting scientists.
+NSSL has a strategic research partnership with CIWRO (formerly CIMMS), the University of Oklahoma's Cooperative Institute for Severe and High-Impact Weather Research and Operations, one of NOAA's joint institutes.
+CIWRO enables NSSL and university scientists to collaborate on research areas of mutual interest and facilitates the participation of students and visiting scientists.

 What We Do